 In relation to advances to related parties, that the maximum period over which ECL should be measured is the longest contractual period where the Group is exposed to credit risk.
 In the case of these receivables from related parties, which are repayable on demand, the contractual period is the very short period needed to transfer the cash once demanded.
 Management determines ECL based on the sufficiency of the related parties' highly liquid assets in order to repay the Group's receivables if demanded at the reporting date, taking into consideration the historical defaults of the related parties.
-If the Group cannot immediately collect its receivables, management considers the expected manner of recovery to measure ECL.
-If the recovery strategies indicate that the outstanding balance of receivables can be fully collected, the ECL is limited to the effect of discounting the amount due over the period until cash is realized.
+If the Group cannot immediately collect its receivables, management considers the expected manner of receivables can be fully collected, the ECL is limited to the effect of discounting the amount due over the period until cash is realized.